thoughtbot/laptop/README.md

 * Heroku Config plugin for local `ENV` variables
 * Heroku Toolbelt for interacting with the Heroku API
 * Hub gem for interacting with the GitHub API
-* Homebrew for managing operating system libraries
+* Homebrew for managing operating system libraries (OS X only)
 * ImageMagick for cropping and resizing images
 * Postgres for storing relational data
 * Postgres gem for talking to Postgres from Ruby